-Julia Jamrozik and Coryn Kempster are Canadian designers and artists who have collaborated since 2003.
-They endeavour to create spaces, objects and situations that interrupt the ordinary in critically engaging and playful ways.
+Julia Jamrozik and Coryn Kempster are Canadian designers, artists and educators who have collaborated since 2003.
+Together, they endeavour to create spaces, objects and situations that interrupt the ordinary in critically engaging and playful ways.

 Julia is an Assistant Professor and Coryn is an Adjunct Assistant Professor in the Department of Architecture at the University at Buffalo SUNY.

 Formerly, Coryn was an Architect at Herzog & de Meuron and a Project Director at Harry Gugger Studio in Basel, Switzerland.
 Julia was also an Architect at Herzog & de Meuron and taught architectural design studios at the ETH in Zurich.

 Julia holds a BA(Hons) from the University of Toronto and a Master of Architecture from the University of British Columbia.
 Coryn has a BA(Hons) from the University of Toronto and earned his Master of Architecture from the Massachusetts Institute of Technology with a concentration in Visual Arts where he was a teaching assistant to Joan Jonas, Ute Meta Bauer, Antoni Muntadas and Krzysztof Wodiczko.

 Together they have won numerous competitions and have exhibited in Canada, USA, Germany, France, Italy and South Korea, including solo shows at Vtape and Convenience Gallery in Toronto.

 They currently divide their time between Buffalo, NY and Toronto.